Surfin' Safari (song): Recording

 The Beach Boys first recorded the song at World Pacific Studios on February 8, 1962, in what was the band's second ever recording session.
 However, the recordings from that session, engineered by Hite Morgan, would ultimately remain unreleased until the late Sixties.
-The only difference instrumentally on this early version as opposed to the officially released version was the presence of Al Jardine on guitar instead of David Marks.
+For this session, David Marks replaced Alan Jardine who had left shortly before.

 The instrumental track as well as the vocals for the officially released version were recorded at Western Recorders on April 19, 1962.
 The session, produced by Brian, featured David Marks and Carl Wilson on guitar; Brian Wilson on bass guitar and Dennis Wilson on drums.
-The song features Mike Love on lead vocals with backing vocals by Brian, Carl & Dennis Wilson and Mike Love.
-Also recorded during that session were "409", "Lonely Sea" and "Their Hearts Were Full Of Spring".
+The song features Mike Love on lead vocals with backing vocals by Brian, Carl and Dennis Wilson.
+Also recorded during that session were "409", "Lonely Sea" and "Their Hearts Were Full of Spring".
 This session was recorded and given to Capitol Records as a demo tape.
 The label was impressed and immediately signed the band to their first major label contract.
 "Surfin' Safari" and "409" would be the band's first single to be issued under Capitol Records.